 Are your shingles long-lasting?

 Shingles are extremely durable and hardy roofing materials.
 CertainTeed™ shingles are considered by many to be the premier shingles in the industry.
 In fact, less than 1% of all CertainTeed shingles are found to have manufacturing defects.
 But they do age as with any other product.
+Our shingle repair and reroofing services in Seattle can help combat these ageing effects.

 How soon will I notice the maturity of the shingles?